Route nationale 9 (Madagascar)

 Route nationale 9 (RN 9) is a secondary highway in Madagascar of 382 km, running from Toliara to Mandabe.
 It crosses the regions of Menabe and Atsimo-Andrefana.

 The section between Toliara and Analamisampy of 107 km had been paved recently.

+In 2025 the pavement of the remaining 165 km between Analamisampy and Manja was completed.

 Also over the Mangoky river a bridge will be constructed.
 It will be the longest bridge of Madagascar with 880 m.